When an interesting event occurs in your WinRT application, tag it using these

 chose automatic integration, events are uploaded when your app is foregrounded

+or backgrounded.
 Upload accumulated events.